Professional Brass Check Valve Manufacturer

 As you have guessed from the name, a brass ball check valve has brass as its major material.

-Brass is an alloy made of a mixture of zinc and copper, which give it its unique qualities.
+Brass is an alloy made of a mixture of zinc and copper, which gives it its unique qualities.

 However, it would help to note that the body’s material does not have to be similar to that used on the valve seat or disc but entirely depends on the service.

-How Stainless Check Valve compare to Brass Check Valve
+How Stainless Check Valve compare to a Brass Check Valve

 Even though these check valves fulfill a similar purpose, to ensure the flow of fluid in one direction, their designs and specific purposes make them slightly different.